-The National Survey of America’s College Students found that 20% of college graduates could not reliably “calculate the total cost of ordering office supplies.”
-This should be no surprise given the fact that little more than 60% of colleges and universities believe students should take a college-level mathematics class.
+The National Survey of America’s College Students found that 20% of college students completing four-year degrees could not reliably “calculate the total cost of ordering office supplies.”
+This should be no surprise given the fact that 59.4% of colleges and universities believe students should take a college-level mathematics class.
 This ignorance is of more than academic interest; at a time when policymakers and the international job market clamor for increased technical competence and expanded enrollments in the STEM fields, inattention to math skills puts our nation at a serious competitive disadvantage.

 There are some interesting selections in the cafeteria line.

 Colleges and universities must make improving general education an urgent priority.
-There are ample opportunities to do so: in a recent study, 89% of institutions surveyed said they were in the process of modifying or assessing their programs.
-The recent Roper Survey (see WhatWillTheyLearn.com) makes it clear that an overwhelming majority of adults believe a sound core curriculum is very important and that those just out of college understand the need for rigorous preparation as they face the harsh realities of the marketplace.
+There are ample opportunities to do so: In 2009, 89% of institutions surveyed said they were in the process of modifying or assessing their programs.
+A recent Roper survey (see WhatWillTheyLearn.com) makes it clear that an overwhelming majority of adults believe a sound core curriculum is very important and that those just out of college understand the need for rigorous preparation as they face the harsh realities of the marketplace.
 However, “curricular change” does not necessarily mean “curricular improvement.”
 Parents, alumni, and trustees can be important voices for reform, and they must be informed and vigilant.